Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What tenant profiles dominate rentals in Bursa?

-The three tenant profiles that dominate the rental market in Bursa are local households seeking affordability, young professionals choosing newer stock, and students concentrated around Uludağ University.
+The top three tenant profiles in Bursa are local working families, young professionals and students around Görükle and Uludağ Üniversitesi.

-If you want to optimize your cashflow, you can read our complete guide on how to buy and rent out in Bursa.
+If you want to optimize your cashflow, you can read our Sources and methodology: we used TURKSTAT population data, Bursa Uludağ University and Emlakjet listings.

 Do tenants prefer furnished or unfurnished in Bursa?